Ir0n2/recipe-website-demo/README.md

 # recipe-website-demo
 I made this static webstie has a demo of a recipe site.
 The page doesn't actually change.
 You click a button and the websites content changes.
-It's functionally the same as any other website. aside from the fact it's difficult to format the content with the <"br"> tag.
+It's functionally the same as any other website. aside from the fact it's difficult to format the content with the < br > tag.
 Because all the information is stored as a string it's hard to format properly.
 Im sure theres a way I just havent figured out yet.

 I believe this kind of website it great for personal projects.
 I'd like to make these wbesites more dynamic in the future.